 Advisor instructions for how to use Degree Works are available for these items:

-Information on the faculty who have the ability to apply substitutions, exceptions, and certify that students have met the requirements of their major, minor, and/or certificate program.
+Information on the faculty who have the ability to apply substitutions, exceptions, and certify that students have met the requirements of their academic program, including major, minor, and/or certificate programs.
 The full list of Official Certifiers is available here.